StevenWeir038/Scientia-Geographia-Quiz/TESTING.md

 ![Edge Testing](docs/readme/edge-testing.png "Edge Testing")

-## Known Bugs and Fixes
+## Issue Tracker and Project Kanban

-### Issue Tracker
+### Issues

 To keep track of any issues I had on this project, I made use of the GitHub Issues page.
-There are currently no open issues, however, through the development stage, I have a total of 10 closed cases.
+There are currently no open issues.
+10 closed cases were closed during the development stage, .
+I used this feature more for practice at this stage of my development and didn't use fully due to a hard deadline.
-At this stage of my developemnt, I used this feature more for practice.
-It will need to be used for **every** issue in larger/future projects.
+I recognise it will need to be used for **every** issue in larger projects in future if I'm on a team.

 - [#10](https://github.com/StevenWeir038/Scientia-Geographia-Quiz/issues/10) **Quiz doesn't automatically end after 10 questions**
 - [#9](https://github.com/StevenWeir038/Scientia-Geographia-Quiz/issues/9) **User has the correct answer selected but hasn't clicked next, timer runs out and assumes they submitted no/wrong answer**